PickTheKiwi/ZeroGround/README.md

 - HD text font
 - stone background to menus
 - The addition of funny splash screen texts
-- Sprite related items (That may need fixing)
+- Sprite related items
-- And a bunch more waiting to be released!
+- refreshing GUI and other QOL (Quality Of Life) stuff.

 ## Related